Basic-Data-Infrastructure/developer-portal/authorization-register.md

 #### Main API Call

-The main API-call of the Authorization Registry is the `/delegation` call.
+The main API-call of the Authorization Register is the `/delegation` call.
 It is used to pass a delegation mask, or delegation request, to the AR, and to receive a Delegation Evidence, a JWT, in response.
 A Delegation Mask contains an issuer and a target, and a set of policies.
 Each policy contains (desired) rules (e.g. "Effect: permit"), and a target.
 The target contains a resource, an environment, and a list of actions (e.g. create, read, update, delete).
 Together, the policies represent the right to take specified actions on a specified set of resources.

 The Delegation Evidence is practically identical to the Delegation Mask.
 It also contains an issuer, a target, and a set of policies, and in addition it contains a time frame in which the Delegation Evidence is valid, and a few other values, such as the license for the target, and a maximum delegation depth.